-- 10.9.1 Second or Third Anti-Doping Rule Violations - 10.9.1.1 For a boxer or other Person's second anti-doping rule violation, the period of Ineligibility shall be the greater of: - (a) A six-month period of Ineligibility; or - (b) A period of Ineligibility in the range between: - (i) the sum of the period of Ineligibility imposed for the first anti-doping rule violation plus the period of Ineligibility otherwise applicable to the second anti-doping rule violation treated as if it were a first violation, and - (ii) twice the period of Ineligibility otherwise applicable to the second anti-doping rule violation treated as if it were a first violation. - The period of Ineligibility within this range shall be determined based on the entirety of the circumstances and the boxer or other Person's degree of Fault with respect to the second violation. - 10.9.1.2 A third anti-doping rule violation will always result in a lifetime period of Ineligibility, except if the third violation fulfils the condition for elimination or reduction of the period of Ineligibility under Article 10.5 or 10.6, or involves a violation of Article 2.4.
-In these particular cases, the period
+- 10.9.1 Second or Third Anti-Doping Rule Violations - 10.9.1.1 For an Athlete or other Person's second anti-doping rule violation, the period of Ineligibility shall be the greater of: - (a) A six-month period of Ineligibility; or - (b) A period of Ineligibility in the range between: - (i) the sum of the period of Ineligibility imposed for the first anti-doping rule violation plus the period of Ineligibility otherwise applicable to the second antidoping rule violation treated as if it were a first violation, and - (ii) twice the period of Ineligibility otherwise applicable to the second anti-doping rule violation treated as if it were a first violation.

-[[]Comment to Article 10.8: Any mitigating or aggravating factors set forth in this Article 10 shall be considered in arriving at the Consequences set forth in the case resolution agreement, and shall not be applicable beyond the terms of that agreement.]
+[Comment to Article 10.8: Any mitigating or aggravating factors set forth in this Article 10 shall be considered in arriving at the Consequences set forth in the case resolution agreement, and shall not be applicable beyond the terms of that agreement.]